hokuron/swift-validations/README.md

 ### `Validate`

-This validator doesn't perform any validation itself but executes the validations given to its initializer.
+This validator itself does not perform any validation but executes the validation provided in the initializer.
 There are three initializers:

 - Accepts a closure that throws an error (`() throws -> Void`).
 - Accepts a `ValidatorBuilder` closure.
 - Type-erases a validator.

-This validator is generally intended for independent use rather than incorporation into models as described in the [Overview](#Overview).
-You can also combine existing validators to create a new custom validator.
+Using this validator, you can build custom validators by combining existing ones without implementing a new validator conforming to the `Validator` protocol.

 ## Presence Modifiers